China's Dalian Wanda buys 20 percent of Spain's Atletico Madrid

-BEIJING China's biggest property conglomerate, Dalian Wanda Group Co, has bought 20 percent of Spanish soccer champions Atletico Madrid for 45 million euros (34.5 million pounds), becoming the first Mainland company to invest in a premier European club.
+BEIJING China's biggest property conglomerate, Dalian Wanda Group Co, has bought 20 percent of Spanish soccer champions Atletico Madrid for 45 million euros ($52 million), becoming the first Mainland company to invest in a premier European club.

 The purchase adds to a string of deals as Wanda expands overseas and diversifies away from a weak domestic real estate market.
 Over the past two years, the company agreed to invest nearly $2 billion in London and Madrid hotels and properties.